 Lake Baikal Basin, Russian Federation

-A pulp and cellulose mill on the southern shore, which creates water pollution of 200 square kilometers (km2) of the lake and causes some of the worst air pollution in Russia.
-Agricultural and urban waste from the river Selenga and potential oil and gas exploration in the Selenga delta.
+A pulp and cellulose mill on the southern shore, which has created water pollution of 200 square kilometres (km2) of the lake and generated some of the highest air pollution in Russia, during periods of prior peak operation.
+Agricultural and urban waste from the river Selenga and potential oil and gas exploration in the Selenga delta pose additional threats, particularly due to lack of stringent standards and environmental enforcement from the Russian government.

 - 1916: Barguzinskiy Zapovednik, the first nature reserve, established on the northeast coast of the Lake;